KelahKelah/codeville/wk3-arrays-and-objects/README.md

 In the previous session  we made several arrays that listed different animal names.
 But what if we wanted to store different pieces of information about one animal?

+## ASSESSING AN OBJECTS
+The just the way we assessed array elements, objects can be assessed but this time with keys.
+Unlike arrays where index are used

 ## `Creating Objects`
 We could store lots of information about a single animal by creating a JavaScript object.
 Here’s an object that stores information about a three-legged cat named mickey.